Britney Spears Confused Some People With Instagram Pregnancy News

 LOS ANGELES (AP) — Britney Spears, less than five months after her stereotype ended, confused some fans on Monday when she posted on instagram That she is pregnant, and apparently married.

-“I lost so much weight going on my Maui trip, only to gain it back,” the pop star wrote in part Monday, alongside a photo of flowers and a cup of coffee.
-“I thought,” Geez … what happened to my stomach ???
-“My husband said,” No, you stupid pregnant !!!
-“So I did a pregnancy test … and Uhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh …”
+“I lost so much weight on my Maui trip only to get it back,” the pop star wrote on Monday alongside a photo of flowers and a cup of coffee.
+“I thought” Geiz … what happened to my stomach?
+“My husband said” No, you are pregnant.
+“So I did pregnancy …

+Spears – with liberal use of various emoji – did not name Asgari as “husband” and said: “I’m obviously not going out because I have their money shot like that unfortunately before.
+It’s since.”

 Read Full News